Google Hangouts: History

+On August 15, 2016, Google announced that Hangouts on Air would be folded into YouTube Live on September 12, 2016.
+Some users during the date have switched to other livestream programs.
+Later, Hangouts on Air was discontinued on August 1, 2019.

 On January 6, 2017, Google announced that the Google Hangouts API would shut down on April 25, 2017.

 On March 9, 2017, Google announced that Hangouts would be targeted at business users with the Hangouts brand divided into two products: Hangouts Meet (now Google Meet) and Hangouts Chat (now Google Chat).
 Meet would focus on video conferences and Chat would be focused on instant messaging with additional features such as bot assistant and threaded messaging.
 The features would be targeted at business customers while consumer versions would use a freemium model.
 Google stated in December 2018 that "classic" Hangouts would be disabled by October 2019.

 In November 2018, the desktop Chrome app version of Hangouts started displaying these banner messages at the top of its window: "The Hangouts Chrome app will be replaced by the Hangouts Chrome extension soon."
 This has generated many negative user reviews on the Chrome Web Store pages for both the Hangouts extension and the app.

 In August 2019, Google announced that the G Suite version of Hangouts would be replaced by "Meet" and "Chat," and push the shut down to June 2020.

-In April 2020, in response to COVID-19, Google Meet became free for all users,.
+In April 2020, in response to COVID-19, Google Meet became free for all users.
 Also in April 2020, Google announced Hangouts will remain a consumer-level product for people using standard Google accounts.

-In October 2020 Google announced that Chat would also be made free to everyone and replace "classic" Hangouts by 2021.
+In October 2020, Google announced that Chat would also be made free to everyone and replace "classic" Hangouts by 2021.

 In April 2021, Google Chat indeed became free as an "Early Access" service, for users who choose to use it instead of Hangouts.

-On June 27, 2022, Google officially announced they would be shutting down Google Hangouts in November 1, 2022 and migrating all users to Google Chat.
+On June 27, 2022, Google officially announced they would be shutting down Google Hangouts on November 1, 2022 and migrating all users to Google Chat.